CAST-genomics/panCT/docs/formats/walks.rst

 Compressing and indexing
 ~~~~~~~~~~~~~~~~~~~~~~~~
 If it isn't already, we encourage you to bgzip compress and index your ``.walk`` file whenever possible.
 This will reduce both disk usage and the time required to parse the file, but it is entirely optional.
-You can either use the :doc:`index command </commands/index>` or the ``bgzip`` and ``tabix`` commands.
+You can use the ``bgzip`` and ``tabix`` commands.

 .. code-block:: bash